Oleg-N-Cher/OfrontPlus/Linux_x86/README.txt

     /Examples of programs written in Oberon (to build, use /Bin/build) /Obj      The working directory for Ofront+ object files /Sym      Ofront+ symbol files

+To build Ofront+ for 32 bits under 64-bit Linux, use:

+    sudo apt-get install g++-7-multilib